IBM/SalesEnablement-test-repo/docs/Part 5/02 Access-instance.md

 Accessing an IBM Power Virtual Server (PowerVS) virtual server instance (VSI) depends on several factors, including the operating system the instance is running and the network connectivity available.
 Remote login tools like Secure Socket Shell (SSH), telnet, and other console emulators can be used to access instances.
 PowerVS also provides access to running instances by using a web-based console tool.
 Usually, clients deploy PowerVS instances that use a secured network like Direct Link or Virtual Private Network (VPN).
 Learn more about the PowerVS network connectivity options <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-about-virtual-server#public-private-networks" target="_blank">here</a>.

 For this exercise, the IBM Cloud Shell is used so no additional software is needed.
 IBM Cloud Shell gives users complete control of their cloud resources, applications, and infrastructure, from any web browser.
 IBM Cloud Shell provides pre-authenticated access to the tools and programming languages for secure, cloud-based development, deployment, and management of services and applications.
 IBM Cloud Shell is instantly accessible from the IBM Cloud portal.
+Learn more about IBM Cloud shell <a href="https://cloud.ibm.com/docs/cloud-shell?topic=cloud-shell-getting-started" target="_blank">here</a> and <a href="https://www.ibm.com/products/cloud-shell" target="_blank">here</a>.

 To quickly demonstrate the value of PowerVS, this demonstration environment and all running instances are provisioned with a public, internet facing network interface.